 • Ensure each sample is well-labeled with patient-identifiable information for accurate tracking.

-• Rubbing the swab against the inner cheek should be done thoroughly for optimal cell collection.
+• Rub the swab against the inner cheek thoroughly for optimal cell collection.

-• The swab must be sealed in a sterile container and stored at room temperatureto maintain sample integrity.
+• Keep the swab sealed in a sterile container and store it at room temperature to maintain sample integrity.

 How to Store and Ship the Buccal Swab Sample